tilemill-project/tilemill/platforms/osx/SPARKLE.md

        size: 82793436
        sign: MC4CFQDzIVUGGWA9LguQtoA0N1QrKSMuBQIVAKa8mlfzFAotbt6wInGGIs4pPe0G
    ```
- 1. Modify `../../CHANGELOG.md` manually and commit & push the changes, updating the
+ 1. Modify `../../CHANGELOG.md` manually per the instructions.
- Sparkle RSS feed and notifying beta testers.
  1. **IMPORTANT:** Be sure to add a `dev: true` line to the same entry so that the dev
  channel is triggered.
-If you don't do this, it will go out as a stable release to all
+If you don't do this, the update will go out as a stable release
- OS X users of TileMill.
+ to all OS X users of TileMill.
+ 1. Commit & push the changes, updating the Sparkle RSS feed and notifying beta testers.

 [1]: http://sparkle.andymatuschak.org/